ikaul00/plasma-turbulence-dedalus/README.md

         time_arr.append(t)
     t = t+dt
 ```
+This took me around 2 minutes to run.
+You can change the stop time (currently at t=25) to something longer if you want.
 To plot the final snapshot of vorticity, use a simple plotting script
 ```
 from mpl_toolkits.axes_grid1 import make_axes_locatable
 fig, ax = plt.subplots(figsize=(6,6))